oilmcut-2020/JavaClass/DOCKER/README.md

-Tonderstand, what is docker and how you can install docker in your computer, do assignment after class.
+To understand, what is Docker and how you can install Docker in your computer, do assignment after class.

 Please refer: https://github.com/oilmcut-2020/JavaClass/tree/docker-eclipse